Learn More About Penrith's 3-Bin Waste Service

 Did you know that the 3-bin FOGO system supports home composting?

 FOGO and home composting share a few similarities, but they’re ultimately not the same.
-There are some food scraps and organic items that can’t go in your home compost, but can go into your FOGO bin, including meat, fish, bones, dairy, cooked grains, oils, fats and pet droppings.
-These types of waste attract vermin, and some can be unsafe for growing edible plants.
-Commercial composting systems, like our FOGO bin service, accepts anything that can naturally break down.
+There are some food scraps and organic items that can’t go in your home compost, but can go into your FOGO bin, including meat, fish, bones, dairy, cooked grains, oils and, weeds and citrus fruits.
+Commercial composting systems, like our FOGO bin service, accepts all food and garden waste anything that can naturally break down.

 How often is the FOGO bin emptied?

-- If you have a large garden/lawn, you can request a second bin.
+• If you have a large garden/lawn, a second bin can be requested at an additional cost.
 Alternatively, if you have a small garden/lawn, you can request a smaller bin.

 What can I put in the FOGO bin?

-- Since these organic items are commercially composted, the FOGO bin, can take more than your regular household compost bin.
-These items include all garden vegetation, fish and chip paper, cardboard takeaway boxes such as pizza boxes, animal droppings, and fur, tissues and meat bones, dairy and oils.
+• Since these organic items are commercially composted, the FOGO bin, can take more than your regular household compost bin.
+These items include all garden vegetation, meat bones, dairy, citrus fruits and oils.

 Please visit The Waste Spot, Council's online destination for all of your waste-related requests.